RunestoneInteractive/httlads/_sources/PythonReview/python_review.rst

 Opening Files
 ~~~~~~~~~~~~~

-You can open files selectivly by using the following code:
+You can open files selectively by using the following code:

 .. code:: python3